-- You can become financial independent on any salary in this case size is not important.
+-You can become financially independent on any salary.
+In this case, size is not important.

-- Obviously the more you earn the easier it is to save but its more about what you get to keep that what you earn.
-If you spend all your money it doesn’t matter what you earn.
+-Obviously, the more you earn, the easier it is to save but it’s more about what you get to keep than what you earn.
+If you spend all your money, it doesn’t matter what you earn.

-- The greater your savings rate the sooner you will become financial independent.
+-The greater your savings rate, the sooner you will become financially independent.

 Summary: Financial Independence retire early UK